OuhscBbmc/prairie-outpost-public/documentation/services/spinup-investigation.md

 1. Creates a folder in the top-level of the BBMC fileserver.
 1. Completes the request to Peds IS (incorporating the usernames from the intro email to), which should take about a day.
 1. Asks the investigators to double-check they have access to the space.

+## Repository files

+1. Assemble & configure metadata files.

+1. Develop 'staging lanes' that move & manipulate project-approved data from the CDW database to the staging area database.

+    Both databases live in the same SQL Server hosted by Shared Services.
+Sometimes the transportation stream never leaves the server; sometimes it is processed by [R](https://www.r-project.org/) on a workstation on the network.

+1. Develop 'dispense lanes' that move & manipulate project-approved data from staging area database into the REDCap project.

+    REDCap is also hosted by Shared Services.
+ODBC carries data from the database to a network workstation.
+The REDCap API (via our [REDCapR](https://CRAN.R-project.org/package=REDCapR) package) carries data from the workstation to the REDCap instance.

+1. Develop static reports, which present the aggregated or de-identified data.
+The reports' typical roles include

+    * document how much data moved where & when (for the sake of validity checks).
+    * present the statistical analysis.

+1. Develop interactive [Shiny](https://shiny.rstudio.com/gallery/) reports  on the BBMC's server, hosted by Shared Services.
+Data is either aggregated or de-identified.

 ## CDW Cache Staging